TerrorJacktyl/jinx-it-project/README.md

 - [ x ] Change `~/jinx_project/jinx_project/settings.py` so that it uses Postgres.
 - [ x ] Define a schema for our data.
 - [ x ] Configure models in Django and get it CRUDing with the DB.
-- [  ] Create a basic API allowing the front end some CRUD functionality through Django.
+- [ x ] Create a basic API allowing the front end some CRUD functionality through Django.

-## Development!
+#### Development!

-### Some Notes...

-Jiles: I was having some issues with the initial build.
-If it doesn't work for you with the specified order, and is complaining about psycopg2, don't worry!
-Try the build instructions from bottom to top, first building the django container, then both containers with docker-compose up, and finally the top command with manage.py.

 ## Issues